okvam/electrolyte-tutorial/README.md

 ### 2-component Gibbs ensemble simulation

 Using the SPCE and TraPPE models, we will simulate the vapor-liquid composition of methanol + water, and see how our model compares against experimental values.
+The Gibbs ensemble can also be used for solvent mixtures (6).
 Locate the file **GEMC_methanol_SPCE.py**.
 In addition to the setup used in previous simulations, we need to guess the initial composition of the liquid and vapor phases.
 To do this we start from [Raoult's law](https://en.wikipedia.org/wiki/Raoult%27s_law), describing the partial pressure contribution of each liquid in a mixture as proportional to its mole fraction.
 For a system at ambient pressure, we require that the total pressure of the system equals 101.325 kPa (we are considering an _isobaric_ process).
 Note that since we are using molecular model fluids, we should use the vapor pressures of the _model_, not the real solvent.
 This is important for SPC/E, which has a vapor pressure that is significantly lower than real water.

 To satisfy Raoult's law at a given temperature, we want to find x<sub>i</sub> for each of the components.
 For the case of methanol + water, the temperature can be anywhere in the range between the normal boiling points of the two neat solvents.
 Having previously characterised the pure solvents, we know to reasonably good accuracy what their saturation pressures are as a function of temperature.
 For a two-component mixture, rearranging Raoult's law gives

     # Raoult's law: x1 * P1(t) + x2 * P2(t) = 101.325
-    t = 353.15
+    t, p = 353.15, 101.325e3
-    x1 = (101.325e3 - SPCE.pressure(t)) / (methanol.pressure(t) - SPCE.pressure(t))
+    x1 = (p - SPCE.pressure(t)) / (methanol.pressure(t) - SPCE.pressure(t))
     x2 = 1 - x1
     p1, p2 = x1 * methanol.pressure(t), x2 * SPCE.pressure(t)